 Student Clubs & Greek Life Office, Student Union Room 210 or via email to Paula: email@example.com

 The University of Alaska Anchorage prides itself in being a partner with the Anchorage community as illustrated through its University as a Public Square philosophy.
 Students are encouraged to embrace relationships that foster philanthropic and volunteer opportunities that enhance academic, cultural, emotional, and social development.

-Community service activities must enhance the University and Anchorage communities while making a connection to the educational mission at UAA.
+Community service activities must enhance the university and Anchorage communities while making a connection to the education mission at UAA.
 The applicant’s involvement must enhance and promote individual and collective growth of students.

 - Have not previously received the Seawolf Community Service Award

-- Currently enrolled in at least six credits at the University of Alaska Anchorage (Goose Lake Campus) and in good disciplinary standing.
+- Currently enrolled in at least six (6) credits at the UAA (Goose Lake campus) and in good disciplinary standing (at time of application).

-- Admitted to a UAA certificate or degree program.
+- Admitted to UAA certificate or degree program

-- Minimum of 3.0 cumulative UAA GPA (at time of application)
+- Minimum 3.0 cumulative GPA at UAA at time of application

-- Have earned 20 or more credit hours from the Anchorage campus.
+- Earned 20 or more credit hours for the Anchorage campus

-The Seawolf Community Service Award Selection Committee is composed of two faculty/staff members and two students not applying for the Seawolf Community Service Award.
-After verifying eligibility, the committee evaluates the application materials based on accuracy and thoroughness of application materials, service projects, breadth of participation, and significance of contributions to communities.
+The Seawolf Community Service Award Advisory Committee is appointed by the Dean of Students and composed of two faculty/staff members and two students not applying for the award.
+After eligibility has been verified, the advisory committee evaluates application materials based on accuracy and thoroughness of application materials, service projects, breath of participation, and significance of contributions to the community.